Indiana Wesleyan University

 Indiana Wesleyan University (IWU) is a private evangelical Christian university headquartered in Marion, Indiana, and affiliated with the Wesleyan Church.
 It is the largest private university in Indiana.

-The university system includes IWU—Marion, where nearly 3,000 students are enrolled in traditional programs on the main campus in Marion and IWU-National & Global which consists of 6,800 adult learners who study online or onsite at 15 education centers in Indiana, Kentucky and Ohio.
+The university system includes IWU Marion, where about 2,000 undergraduate students are enrolled in traditional programs on the main campus in Marion and IWU National and Global which consists of 6,800 adult learners who study online or onsite at 15 education centers in Indiana, Kentucky and Ohio.
 In addition 535 graduate students are currently enrolled at Wesley Seminary.

-IWU offers more than 80 undergraduate degrees and 57 graduate degrees including 9 doctorate degrees.
+IWU offers more than 80 undergraduate degrees and 57 graduate degrees including nine doctoral degrees.
 Its students represent more than 80 Christian denominations and come from 11 countries.

 History

 IWU's campus was known first as Marion Normal College (1890–1912) and then as Marion Normal Institute (1912–1918).

 In 1918, the Marion Normal Institute relocated to Muncie, Indiana, and merged with the Indiana Normal Institute.
-After the union failed, the buildings and grounds were purchased for the State of Indiana and formed the basis for Ball State University.
+After the union failed, the buildings and grounds were purchased for the state of Indiana and formed the basis for Ball State University.
 Because the Indiana Conference of the Wesleyan Methodist Church operated the Fairmount Bible School 10 mi south of Marion, local citizens asked them to move to the vacant property and open a normal school in Marion.
 So from 1918 to 1919 the conference raised $100,000 to endow the school, moved the Fairmount Bible School to Marion, and added a new teacher education program to become Marion College.
 The actual year of incorporation was 1919; however, the first classes were not offered until the fall of 1920, which became the official year of inception.